 The EU27 “climate neutrality” goal is assessed based on the Commission’s in-depth analysis of the “Clean Planet for All Communication”.
 It states that “scenarios in-line with the net zero GHG objective reduce emissions by 91% to 94%”.
 However, this does include Carbon Removal Technologies, including BECCS (European Commission, 2018c).

 Current policy projections

-The second scenario is based on the PRIMES model EUCO3232.5, which also takes into consideration the adoption of the renewable energy and energy efficiency goals (European Commission, 2019g).
-The figures were harmonized to the latest inventory historical data.
+The second scenario is based on the PRIMES model EUCO3232.5, which also takes into consideration the adoption of the renewable energy and energy efficiency goals (European Commission, 2019d).
+It also applies to the EU27+UK.